Who are the young artists making waves at the Southampton Arts Centre?

 The Southampton Arts Centre, a staple in the city's cultural fabric, has always been a platform for artists to showcase their creativity.
 However, a fresh wave of young artists is causing an exciting stir in the local arts scene.
 Their groundbreaking exhibition, "Visions of Tomorrow," is a collection of eclectic and innovative works that has drawn both local and national attention.

-"Visions of Tomorrow" is a testament to the transformative power of art.
 The exhibition is made up of a variety of mediums, from traditional oil paintings and sculptures to digital art and installations, each piece telling a unique story about the world through the lens of Southampton's youth.

 One of these talented artists is 22-year-old Maya Jenkins, a recent Fine Arts graduate from the University of Southampton, who has been gaining recognition for her evocative mixed-media portraits.
 Her work, which merges traditional portraiture with digital elements, captures the essence of modernity while exploring themes of identity and self-expression.